-You can view statistics by short-range intervals (1 to 15 minutes) or long-range intervals (15 minutes) on data graphs All statistics can be viewed (for the storing period corresponding to the sampling interval setting).
+You can view statistics by short-range intervals (1 to 15 minutes) or long-range intervals (15 minutes) on data graphs (VSP 5000 series), or by user-specified time intervals within a range of 1 to 15 minutes (VSP Gx00 models and VSP Fx00 models).
+All statistics can be viewed (for the storing period corresponding to the sampling interval setting).
 Usage statistics about storage system resources, which are monitored, can be viewed.
 When viewing usage statistics about resources, you can specify the range to view and which part of the storing period to display on lists and graphs.
-A few storage system usage statistics are not available for long-range monitoring.
+(VSP 5000 series) A few storage system usage statistics are not available for long-range monitoring.

-For details about the Performance Monitor data graphs, see About the data graphs (on page 34).
+For details about the Performance Monitor data graphs, see About the data graphs (on page 35).